-Accommodations in Canada are similar to those in the United States, ranging from business-class hotels and luxurious spa resorts to small inns and B&Bs.
+Canada lodging is similar to that of the United States, ranging from business-class hotels and luxurious spa resorts to small inns and B&Bs.
 But what Canada has that its neighbor to the south is missing are the grand, early-20th-century railway hotels that were part of the charm of train travel across the sprawling nation.

 History buffs have the railways to thank for so many lovely hotels in Canada.
 During the height of the train travel era, the railroad companies constructed massive, chateau-style properties with towers, turrets and other charms of classic European architecture, adding glamour and style to cross-country rail trips.

 The boutique hotel trend is catching on in Canada.
-With quirky marketing campaigns and a penchant for baffling grammar, ARC The.Hotel in Ottawa has 112 chic guestrooms with Egyptian linens, mohair throws and Roman-style baths.
-The 65-suite Cosmopolitan Toronto Hotel and Spa follows the principles of feng shui.
+With quirky marketing campaigns and a penchant for baffling grammar, ARC The.Hotel in Ottawa has 112 chic guestrooms with Egyptian linens, iHome docks and pillow-top beds.
+The all-suite Executive Hotel Cosmopolitan in Toronto follows the principles of feng shui.

 The Hotel-Musee Premieres Nations in Quebec, meanwhile, melds modern charm with the aboriginal art of the Huron-Wendat indigenous community.